bm54cloud/bm54cloud/README.md

 <!-- Keep "Hi there" or replace it with a greeting of your own! -->

-### Hello! 👋
+### Hello there! 👋

 I am a Nurse Practitioner turned DevOps Engineer living in the beautiful state of Colorado 🏔.
 When I'm not hiking 👟 or traveling in my converted campervan 🚐, I'm improving my skills in:
-AWS, Python, Linux, Docker, and Terraform.
+AWS, Python, Linux, Docker, Kubernetes, and Terraform.

-Find out more about me & feel free to connect with me here:
+Connect with me here:

 <!-- Replace the fields below with the information requested.
 Remember to remove the encapsulating <> characters.
 For spaces in names, use %20 (e.g. Broadus%20Palmer) -->